 - A retention initiative which includes a seven-figure gift from an anonymous donor that will be matched by our strategic initiative funds, and

-- from another donor to fund 10, $5,000 scholarships a year targeting underrepresented groups in STEM fields.
+- We are finalizing a new gift from another donor to fund 10, $5,000 scholarships a year targeting underrepresented groups in STEM fields.

 Moving forward we are creating three new groups: